Australia ends China deals on national interest grounds | Headlines

 The "Belt and Road" deals struck with Beijing in 2018 and 2019 triggered the legislative response.

-Victoria Education Department pacts signed with Syria in 1999 and Iran in 2004 were also cancelled.
+Victoria Education Department pacts signed with Syria in 1999 and Iran in 2004 were also canceled.

 "I consider these four arrangements to be inconsistent with Australia's foreign policy or adverse to our foreign relations," Payne said.